King-Derp/sentiment_pipeline/sentiment_docs/design.md

   - `processed_at` (TIMESTAMPTZ, default NOW(), Indexed) - Timestamp of when the sentiment analysis was completed.
   - `model_version` (TEXT) - Version of the sentiment model used.
   - `sentiment_label` (TEXT) - The final determined sentiment (e.g., 'positive', 'negative', 'neutral').
+  - `sentiment_score` (FLOAT) - The primary sentiment score, typically the score of the winning label or a compound score.
   - `sentiment_confidence` (FLOAT) - Confidence score for the `sentiment_label`.
   - `sentiment_scores_json` (JSONB) - JSON object storing all class scores from the model (e.g., `{"positive": 0.8, "neutral": 0.15, "negative": 0.05}`).
   - `cleaned_text` (TEXT) - The preprocessed text that was analyzed.